ptvan/ptvan.github.io/research.md

 I currently act as a subject matter expert for the computational side of [duplex sequencing](https://twinstrandbio.com/technology/), connecting the various departments in the company, and overseeing a team of Bioinformatics Scientists.
 I co-author papers with our commercial and academic clients, write Application Notes and tutorials, and serve as second-line expertise for our tech support department.

-One project I worked on assessed the reproducibility of our technology across multiple labs [link to paper](https://www.sciencedirect.com/science/article/abs/pii/S1383571823000670).
+One project I worked on assessed the reproducibility of duplex sequencing across multiple labs [link to paper](https://www.sciencedirect.com/science/article/abs/pii/S1383571823000670).

 ![HealthCanada_Inotive](/images/HealthCanada_Inotive_trinucleotide.jpg "HealthCanada_Inotive_trinucleotide.jpg")

-Another project I worked on compared DuplexSeq's mutagenic detection with the gold-standard LacZ test [link to paper](https://pubmed.ncbi.nlm.nih.gov/37341741/).
+Another project I worked on compared DuplexSeq's mutagenic detection with the gold-standard *LacZ* test [link to paper](https://pubmed.ncbi.nlm.nih.gov/37341741/).

 ![MutaMouse_PRC](/images/MutaMouse_PRC_MF.jpg "MutaMouse_PRC_MF.jpg")